R&D Tax Credits in Ireland

 About R&D Tax Credits in Ireland

-R&D tax credits in Ireland offer innovative businesses a 30% credit on all qualifying R&D expenditure (30% rate applies for accounting periods beginning on or after 1st January 2024.
-A 25% rate will apply for all accounting periods before this date).
+R&D tax credits in Ireland offer innovative businesses a 30% credit on all qualifying R&D expenditure (This is increasing to a 35% credit for the accounting periods ending 31 December 2026).

-This credit is additional to the normal 12.5% corporate tax deduction, therefore resulting in a 42.5% benefit for R&D activities.
+This credit is in addition to the normal 12.5% corporate tax deduction, resulting in a 42.5% benefit for R&D activities.

 Qualifying R&D Businesses